- Home - v3

 Audit Reports

-The City has not needed a Single Audit (audit of federally funded grants) in recently history, yet this will change if the City expends more than $750,000 in federal funds in a single year.
+A Single Audit (audit of federally funded grants) is only required if the City expends more than $1,000,000 in federal funds in a single year.

 - Audit Recognition Letter